12 - ELF Coredump

 From this output, we can see that the Segment of the main executable (/data/local/tmp/hello-exe), are mapped from address 0x5580b86000 to address 0x5580b99000.

-One can also access to the registers state by using the note for which the type_core is lief.ELF.CorePrStatus.
+One can also access to the registers state by looking for the note: lief.ELF.CorePrStatus.

 for note in core.notes: